Trip Cancellation vs Cancel for Any Reason: What’s the Difference?

 What is a Trip Interruption Benefit?

 Trip cancellation insurance will often include a trip interruption benefit.
 This will cover your costs in the event you need to cut your trip short after it has already started.
-Just like trip interruption insurance, it only applies if the reason you have to prematurely end your trip is known as a covered reason.
+Just like trip cancellation insurance, it only applies if the reason you have to prematurely end your trip is known as a covered reason.

 What is Cancel for Any Reason Coverage?